player1notfound/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The customer's ticket is showcaaed on the agent panel which will be under review by agents.
+The customer's ticket is showcased on the agent panel which will be under review by agents.
 The Queue manager will allocate priority tickets and proper SLAs to the appropriate agent.
 </p>
 <br />